vmario89/Attraccess/docs/setup/portainer-guide.md

 4. Select "Local" to manage your local Docker environment
 5. Click "Connect"

-## Step 3: Create Volumes for Attraccess
+## Step 3: Create Volumes for FabAccess

 1. In the Portainer dashboard, click on "Volumes" in the left sidebar
 2. Click "Add volume"
-3. Name the first volume `attraccess_storage` and click "Create the volume"
+3. Name the first volume `fabaccess_storage` and click "Create the volume"
-4. Repeat to create a second volume named `attraccess_plugins`
+4. Repeat to create a second volume named `fabaccess_plugins`

-## Step 4: Deploy Attraccess Container
+## Step 4: Deploy FabAccess Container

 ### Using the Web UI